International students have faced particular hardship in relation to their housing during the COVID-19 crisis. Here is some info which may be helpful.

 Contact your local Tenants’ Advice and Advocacy Service - tenants.org.au/get-advice.

 Contact your student association and tell them about your experience.

 - I need help finding temporary accommodation

-For further information you can also call the Service NSW hotline number (13 77 88) or subscribe to the Study NSW mailing list.
-The hotline number can also offer further information about other measures, including medical, mental health, legal and emergency support.
+You can also call the Service NSW hotline number (13 77 88) or subscribe to the Study NSW mailing list.
+The hotline number can offer further information about other measures, including medical, mental health, legal and emergency support.

 - Other useful information and support

 NSW Government's Study NSW website has a list of information and services.
 Here you can find:

 AECC Global has published valuable information for international students, including which universities are providing financial help.

 Australian Chinese Charity Foundation is currently offering some short term emergency assistance to international students who are stranded in Australia away from their hometowns, lost their casual jobs and are unable to sustain basic living expenses as they are not qualified for any Australian Government assistance as a result of the pandemic.